-17.4 Fair valuation measurements
+15.4 Fair valuation measurements

-The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curve.
+The fair value of interest rate swap is calculated as the present value of the estimated future cash flows based on observable yield curve.
 All other financial assets and financial liabilities are measured at amortised cost.
 Consequenty, application of fair value accounting and the related disclosures are not applicable.

-18 Approval of Financial Statements

-The financial statements were approved for issue by the Board of Directors on 20th April, 2017.

-- 19 These accounts have been prepared for the limited purpose of its consolidation with Reliance Industries Limited, the ultimate holding company. - The Company is in the business of leasing ship.
-Considering the nature of Company's business, there is only one reportable segment in accordance with the requirement of Ind AS 108 "Operating Segment".
+- 16 Approval of Financial Statements - The financial statements were approved for issue by the Board of Directors on 20th April, 2017. - 17 These accounts have been prepared for the limited purpose of its consolidation with Reliance Industries Limited, the ultimate holding company. - 18 The Company does not have any reportable business/geographical segment.

-21 First time adoption of Ind AS:
+19 First time adoption of Ind AS:

 The Company has adopted Ind AS with effect from 1st April, 2016 with comparatives being restated.
-The transition to Ind AS does not have any impact on the Company from the perspective of recognition and measurement of assets and liabilities.
+The transition to Ind AS does not have any impact on the company from the perspective of recognition and measurement of assets and liabilities.
 Consequently, no reconciliation between numbers as per the previous GAAP and Ind AS have been provided.

-In terms of our report attached For Deloitte Haskins & Sells LLP
+In terms of our report attached

+For Deloitte Haskins & Sells LLP